Dilnazzzz/Photomemory-Vault/README.md

 ## About This Project

-Welcome!
-This project is open-source and built for the community.
-Whether you're a photographer, developer, or just curious about AI, you're invited to explore, use, and help improve this app.
-We believe in learning together and making great tools accessible to everyone.

 This is a web app that lets you upload a photo and get a thoughtful, expert-level critique—powered by AI.
 Instead of generic tips, you'll get feedback based on real photography principles, thanks to a smart system that combines image analysis with a curated knowledge base.

 The app is built with modern tools and includes features like rate limiting to keep things fair and sustainable for everyone.